Grandland X Hybrid'in giriş seviyesi iki çeker olacak.

 - Normalde 3.3 kW, opsiyonel olarak 6.6 kW şarj aparatı.

-Gallery: Opel Grandland X Hybrid4
+Galeri: Opel Grandland X Hybrid4

-Gallery: 2019 Vauxhall Grandland X Hybrid4
+Galeri: 2019 Vauxhall Grandland X Hybrid4

 New Opel Grandland X Plug-in-Hybrid with Front-Wheel Drive